Nope, and the people who wouldn't have no business voting.

 I can't tell you anything about the abortion part versus legislating morality.
 As far as the question of how it's different, I guess I don't really consider using money to take care of the "lower class" or whatever to be a morality thing (maybe I should have said compulsion instead of obligation? hmm), whereas abortion deserves all of the discussion it gets and is certainly linked to morality.
 I can't choose a side on that topic, so it's always an inner battle before any kind of argument with others…

 SINGLE PERSON FORGOT FAMILIES.
 Son of a bitch.
 Uh, it was arbitrary.
-You knew what I meant, there's like calculations for households and stuff. *hangs head*edit: Is that arbitrary 50-60K number per person or per household?
+You knew what I meant, there's like calculations for households and stuff. *hangs head*

 I would absolutely love this.
 However, to completely go against my prior humanitarian diatribe, do you think Americans would take the time to look at the long list of things to fund and actually decide where their money goes?
 Do many of them even have that time available?